Thanks

 Sha Tin Methodist College Division III (Vehicle)

-Catharine's School for Girls (Kwun Tong) Division III
+St. Catharine's School for Girls (Kwun Tong) Division III (Structural)

 Queen’s College Division III (Technical)